felipe-barajas/CAS_Exporter/README.md

 8. Run CAS Exporter using the port defined above (2114), getting CAS stats for cache instance *1*, logging data to /tmp/spdk_parser.out and sleeping 1 sec between metric recordings
 > ``` ./cas_exporter -port=2114 -cache=1 -log -logfile="/tmp/spdk_parser.out" -sleep=1 ```

-9. On the Grafana server setup the newly created Prometheus source.
+9,  If you do not have Grafana installed, follow the instructions available here: https://grafana.com/docs/installation/rpm/ Once Grafana is installed, launch a web browser and log into the Grafana server to setup the newly created Prometheus source.
 The default port for the Prometheus server is 9090.
 For example:
 ![alt text](spdk_parser_datasource_image.jpg "Example")

 10. On the Grafana server create a dashboard and add a panel.
 The panel needs to point to the Prometheus data source created in the step above.
 The metric query to use is one defined by CAS Exporter.
 See the next section for all the options.
 For example, to see the instantaneous rate of the Reads from the CAS, use a metric query as shown in the picture below